The key ingredient for great social media marketing is having a strategy.

-For a fitness apparel and accessories brand (like Gymshark), a goal of its target audience might be to stay up-to-date with the latest fitness gears.
+For a fitness apparel and accessories brand (like Gymshark), the goal of its target audience might be to stay up-to-date with the latest fitness gear.
 In that case, it can share its latest products on its social media profiles.

-(Would that be too promotional?
+Would that be too promotional?
 Maybe not.
-Investment bank Piper Jaffray surveyed more than 8,600 American teenagers and found that 70 percent of them preferred brands to contact them about new products through Instagram.
-The key goes back to understanding your target audience.)
+Investment bank Piper Jaffray surveyed more than 8,600 American teenagers and found that 70 percent preferred brands to contact them about new products through Instagram.
+The key goes back to understanding your target audience.

-The next step is to determine where you are going to share your content.
+The next step is to determine where you will share your content.
 In other words, which social media platforms does your brand want to be on?

-Again, your understanding of your target audience will come in handy here.
+Understanding your target audience will come in handy when deciding what to share.
 Which platforms are your target audience most active on?
 What makes them visit that platform?
-For example, teenagers and young adults might like scrolling through Instagram when they are bored to see what their friends are doing or whether their favorite brands have new products.
+For example, teenagers and young adults might like scrolling through TikTok when bored to see what their friends are doing or what products their favorite creator is using.

 Another, albeit smaller, thing to consider is, what is your brand’s “X factor”?
 Are you great at photography, videos, or writing?
-Certain platforms lend itself well to certain content types.
-For example, photos are great on Instagram, long-form videos on YouTube, articles on Medium.
+Certain platforms lend themselves well to certain content types.
+For example, photos are great on Instagram, long-form videos on YouTube, short-form on TikTok.
 But this is a minor point because social media platforms are evolving to provide almost every type of content nowadays.

 Finally, consider smaller, niche platforms, too.
 For example, Zwift, a multiplayer online cycling training software company, has started a club on Strava, a social network for athletes.
 Their club has more than 57,000 cyclists, and thousands engage with their posts on Strava.